-To legally fly drones on any University business, commercial operations must be covered by the University’s Permission for Commercial Operations (PfCO) document and drone pilots must be have undergone relevant training.
-Students may fly their own or University drones for their studies but must have a personal Flyer ID and be assessed as competent flyers by a qualified drone pilot appointed by their supervisor before they start.
+To legally fly drones on any University business, operations must be covered by the University’s Operations Authorisation (OA) document and drone pilots must have undergone relevant training.
+Depending on the area and drone size/weight, students may fly their own or University drones for their studies but must have a personal Flyer ID and be assessed as competent flyers by a qualified drone pilot appointed by their supervisor before they start.

 For further information and before you use drones for any commercial or research studies at Aberystwyth University, please contact any of the following people:

 Fred Labrosse – email@example.com (Faculty of Business and Physical Sciences)